Skip to main content

 Build

-The Bench Dip with Heels on Floor is a bodyweight exercise that primarily targets the triceps while also engaging the shoulders and chest.
+The Bench Dip with Heels on Floor is a bodyweight exercise that primarily targets the triceps while also engaging the chest and front deltoids.
 By keeping the heels on the floor, part of the bodyweight is supported by the legs, making the movement more controlled and accessible than full bench dips.
+Slow, controlled bodyweight pressing movements generate meaningful regional muscle oxygen demand, confirming that even simple exercises produce real training stimulus (Takagi et al., 2024).

-This variation allows for effective tricep training with reduced strain on the shoulders, especially when performed with proper range of motion.
-It is commonly used to build upper-arm strength, improve pressing endurance, and introduce dipping movements in a gradual and manageable way.
+This variation allows for effective tricep training with reduced strain on the shoulders, especially when performed through a proper range of motion.
+Low-load bodyweight pressing exercises can produce muscle hypertrophy and strength gains comparable to higher-load alternatives when taken close to failure (Kikuchi & Nakazato, 2017).
+The bench dip is commonly used to build upper-arm strength, improve pressing endurance, and introduce dipping movements in a gradual way.

 1. Sit on the edge of a bench or sturdy chair, placing your hands beside your hips with fingers pointing forward and gripping the edge.